Our knowledge of orthopaedics. Your best health.

 Description

-Disorders of the scapula result in a deviation, or alteration, in the:
+Disorders of the scapula result in a change in the:

 The medical term for these alterations is scapular dyskinesis ("dys"= alteration of, "kinesis" = movement).